-235. DONIPHAN RESIDUUM
+250. DONIPHAN RESIDUUM

-Ripley County, on Highway 142, 1 mile southwest of junction with Highway 160 in N1⁄2 NW1⁄4 sec.
-33, T. 23 N., R. 2 E., Doniphan 15-minute quadrangle.
+Ripley County, on Highway 142, 1 mile southwest of junction with Highway 160, in N1⁄2 NW1⁄4 sec.
+33, T. 23 N., R. 2 E., Doniphan South 71⁄2-minute Quadrangle.

-The Doniphan residuum exposure consists of approximately 60 feet of sandstone, clay and chert.
-It does not show the strong on Highway 63 in northern Texas County, but does show some fairly steep dips near the southwest end of the cut.
-The relatively insoluble material, left as dolomite of the Roubidoux and upper Gasconade formations, was dissolved by percolating groundwater.
+The Doniphan residuum exposure consists of approximately 60 feet of sandstone, clay, and chert.
+It does not show the strong crenulations developed in exposure No. 249 on Highway 63 in northern Texas County, but does show some fairly steep dips near the southwest end of the cut.
+The relatively insoluble material, left as dolomite of the Roubidoux and upper Gasconade formations was dissolved by percolating ground water.

-Figure 107 Missouri boasts more than 85 natural arches, bridges, and tunnels.
+Missouri boasts more than 85 natural arches, bridges, and tunnels.
+Needles Eye Natural Arch is in a bluff of the Gasconade River in Wright County.
+Photo by Jerry D. Vineyard.